NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 echo "This is b.txt" > b.txt
 ```

-Then open `Snakefile` in your favorite text editor.
+Then open `Snakefile` in your favourite text editor.
 A Snakemake workflow is based on
 rules which take some file(s) as input, performs some type of operation on
 them, and generate some file(s) as outputs.
 Here is a very simple rule that
 produces `a.upper.txt` as an output, using `a.txt` as input.
 Copy this rule to